KPop Demon Hunters: Sequel

-In an interview with Screen Rant, director Maggie Kang expressed interest in a potential sequel and side stories to flesh out the universe of the film.
-She said that many questions that were raised remain unanswered fully and that "there are a lot of pockets that we can explore", such as potential backstories for Mira and Zoey.
-Director Chris Appelhans told People that "there are so many unanswered questions, in a good way, and so many avenues that could be their own story."
-Matthew Belloni of Puck noted that, under the 2021 agreement between Sony and Netflix, Sony holds "the contractual right to produce" future installments of KPop Demon Hunters; however, "the follow-up movies will go directly to Netflix, barring the unlikely event of [Netflix] co-C.E.O.
-Ted Sarandos suddenly coming around on theaters."
+In interviews with Screen Rant and Variety, director Maggie Kang expressed interest in a sequel and side stories to flesh out the KPop Demon Hunters universe.
+She said that many questions that were raised remain unanswered fully, with additional stories capable of being explored, such as potential backstories for Mira and Zoey.
+Director Chris Appelhans likewise told People that there were many pathways available for further stories.
+Matthew Belloni of Puck noted that, under the 2021 agreement between Sony and Netflix, Sony contractually holds the right to produce future installments of KPop Demon Hunters; however, any such installments would likely, just as for the first film, be released for streaming onto Netflix.

-In July 2025, TheWrap reported that, following the success of the film, Netflix has begun considering several potential follow-up projects, including two sequels, a television series, a short film, and a stage musical.
-In a statement to Newsweek, Netflix Films chairman Dan Lin commented that the company was "excited to explore what could be the next adventure for Huntrix.
-KPop Demon Hunters success comes from its original, fresh story so if we do embark on a sequel, we would want to take our time to make sure that any future stories we tell with our favorite demon hunters retains the flair and uniqueness of the first film".
-In August 2025, Belloni reported that Sony had just began negotiations with Kang and Appelhans "to return for a follow-up".
-On August 26, Pamela McClintock of The Hollywood Reporter stated that Sony Pictures was "in talks with Netflix to make an animated sequel".
-On November 5, 2025, it was announced that a sequel is planned for release in 2029.
+In July 2025, TheWrap reported that, following the success, Netflix had begun considering several potential follow-up projects, including two sequels, a television series, a short film, and a stage musical.
+In a statement to Newsweek, Netflix Films chairman Dan Lin commented that the company was "excited to explore what could be the next adventure for Huntrix", while further stating that time would need to be taken for producing any future sequels, in order to ensure that the "flair and uniqueness" of the original film is retained.
+In August 2025, Belloni reported that Sony had just begun negotiations with Kang and Appelhans to both return for a follow-up project.
+On August 26, Pamela McClintock of The Hollywood Reporter stated that Sony Pictures and Netflix were in talks for the production of an animated sequel.
+On November 5, 2025, it was announced that a sequel was planned for release in 2029.
+However, in February 2026, Sony Pictures Animation president Kristine Belson suggested that the sequel would likely not be finished by 2029.
+In March 2026, Kang and Appelhans were announced to be returning to write and direct.
+In the following month, Kang stated that the sequel is planned to be larger in scale and more eventful than its predecessor, while Ejae showed interest in exploring trot and heavy metal in the planned film.